 Growing basil in the spring is probably the most popular herb gardening spring activity there is.
 That’s because people just can’t get enough of the stuff.
 Look in almost any kitchen and you’ll more than likely find a stash of basil amount other herbs.
 It is easy to grow from seed, easy to clone, propagate, and harvest as well.

 Planting rosemary in the spring is as common as getting basil in the ground.
 Rosemary is often thought of as being a “hard” plant to grow, but that’s really far from the truth.
-The herb is quite easy to grow from seed, or starter plants, and takes little attention if given the right environment.
+The herb is quite easy to grow from seed or starter plants and takes little attention if given the right environment.
 Given the fact that fresh rosemary is highly sought after, it ranks high among the best plants for spring gardens.

 The ever-popular herb thyme is another of the most common plants to get started in the spring.
 Thyme is another of the herbs, like basil, that you’ll find in just about any kitchen that you take a look in.
 It is one of the most popular herbs for spicing up meats (specifically poultry, like turkey and chicken).

-If your a sage lover, there is no better time to establish new sage plants or expand bushes than in the spring.
+If you’re a sage lover, there is no better time to establish new sage plants or expand bushes than in the spring.
 Sage is another of the herbs that people often mistakenly think is hard to grow.
 The truth be told, sage is really easy to grow.
 In fact, if you plant it in the right spot and care for it properly it’ll multiply and turn into huge bushes.

 Growing parsley in the spring is another herb-gardening activity that pays off with larger amounts of herb than if you planted later in the year.
-Like all of the herbs on this list, parsley is one of the most widely used herbs in the USA, and the world.
+Like all of the herbs on this list, parsley is one of the most widely used herbs in the USA and the world.
 You can start it from seeds or start plants during the spring and be harvesting herbs within the growing season.

 Top 5 Best Flowers to Grow This Spring